 Antibiotics are considered only for those with reactive arthritis.

 TNF alpha blockers (one of the drugs known as biologics) have been shown to be very effective in treating both the spinal and peripheral joint symptoms of spondylarthritis.
 The TNF alpha blockers currently approved by the FDA for use in ankylosing spondylitis are:

 - Infliximab (Remicade), which is used at a dose of 5 mg/kg given intravenously every 6 –

 - etanercept (Enbrel), given 50 mg by injection under the skin once weekly;

 - Adalimumab (Humira), injected at a dose of 40 mg every other week under the skin; and

 - Golimumab (Simponi), injected at a dose of 50 mg, once a month under the

-- Spondylarthritis is a type of arthritis that attacks the spine and in some, the joints of the arms and It can be associated with involvement of the skin, intestines, and eyes.
+- Spondylarthritis is a type of arthritis that attacks the spine and some joints of the arms and It can be associated with involvement of the skin, intestines, and eyes.

 - Newer treatments have helped a great deal in controlling the symptoms and signs